minerva-university/cs162-flash-news/README.md

 # Flash News Project

 Flash News is a web application designed to allow users to share and explore news articles through a social feed.
-It provides features like collections, tags, and the ability to follow users for a more curated news-sharing experience.
+Posts on Flash News are ephemeral, disappearing after 24 hours, creating a sense of immediacy and anchoring users in the present moment.
+The platform provides features like collections, tags, and the ability to follow users for a more curated news-sharing experience.

+Flash News addresses the issue of echo chambers and political polarity by allowing users to see the news articles their friends, peers, or public figures are consuming.
+This app serves as a medium for broadening perspectives by offering insight into the sources and narratives shaping others' viewpoints.
+It is distinct from other social media platforms as it focuses solely on news sharing without the distractions of memes, videos, or unrelated content.

+The app is particularly useful for intellectually curious and politically engaged users who wish to share thought-provoking journalism or gain a mental map of the ideologies within their social circles.
+By fostering an environment for sharing and exploring news, Flash News aims to spark meaningful conversations both online and offline.

 ## Table of Contents